ayush03dev/virtual-chess/README.md

 ## Description
-This is a multiplayer web-based chess game which allows play together remotely.
+This is a multiplayer web-based chess game which allows users to play together remotely.
 Every single official rule of Chess is followed and taken care of.

 Features:

-- Can run multiple matches simultaneously
+- Can host multiple matches simultaneously
 - Ability to chat with opponent player
 - Supports both computer and mobile phone